Icelandic Movement – Living Country

 Icelandic Movement – Living Country (Íslandshreyfingin – lifandi land) was a green political party in Iceland founded by the reporter and environmentalist Ómar Ragnarsson and Sigurlín Margrét Sigurðardóttir in 2007 to contest the 2007 parliamentary election.
-It failed to clear the election threshold and did not enter the Alþingi due to a new electoral law which raised the threshold to 5%; the party would have gotten three seats according to the old electoral law.
+It failed to clear the 5% election threshold and did not enter the Alþingi.
 At the Social Democratic Alliance's party congress in late March 2009, the Icelandic Movement became part of the SDA.